xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ---
 layout: post
-title:  "CI and automatic deployment to iTunes with Xcode Server"
+title:  "CI & automatic deployment to iTunes with Xcode Server"
 date:   2016-02-19 17:22:12
 author: Miguel Revetria
 categories: Server,CI
 author_id: remer
 ---

-# CI and automatic deployment to iTunes with Xcode Server

 In this post I'm going to write about my experience and the problems I found when setting up Xcode Server for CI and automatic deployment to iTunes at Xmartlabs.
 I'm going to let you know how I could solve some problems hoping it may help somebody in the same situation.
 There are a lot of blogs that explain how to set up Xcode Server, create an integration bot and explore the results on Xcode (issue tracking, tests code coverage, etc).
 Getting help on these points are useful when starting, but at the same time it's pretty easy to get them working.
 Also, when you try to make something more sophisticated, you may get some errors and won't be able to find many resources for a solution.

+** Describir las ventajas de CI
+*** detectar rapidamente posibles errores introducidos
+*** scrum releases on each sprint take a lot of time
+*** cualquiera puede armar el build
+*** asd

 Why did we try to setup our CI server?
 Well, almost everybody knows the advantages of having a CI server; server can automatically build your project when somebody pushes some change, perform tests, detect any issue on latest commits very quick, notify results only to interested people, and a long list of etc. Additionally, all of these popular features are now included within Xcode!
 We though that would be really nice to give it a try... later we proved that not everything was going to be so easy.
 But finally, we got our bots running, building, testing, creating releases, committing tags and **uploading builds to iTunes**.
 A happy ending for this story.